EOSIO/vt-blockchain-bootcamp-starter/README.md

 vt-blockchain-bootcamp-starter (https://github.com/EOSIO/vt-blockchain-bootcamp-starter) contains the UI and Smart Contract code, as well as setup scripts which will initialise and start all the necessary components.

-The sample DApp demonstrates storing data in multi index table and retrieving this data into the web based UI.
+The sample web app demonstrates storing data in multi index table and retrieving this data into the web based UI.
 NoteChain is a simple note taking application, where notes are tied to user accounts.
 For this example, all accounts are pre-created by scripts and the account details are displayed at the bottom of the NoteChain UI.

 Each account can then be used to add a note to the blockchain.
 The individual notes are saved in a multi-index table and for simplicity are of fixed width.
 Each account may have one note attached to it, adding a note to an account with an existing note will replace the existing note with a new note.

 **Any private keys you see in this repository are for demo purposes only.
-For a real DApp NEVER expose the private keys.**
+For a real web app NEVER expose the private keys.**

 # Prerequisites